How to Become a Police Officer in Illinois

 - Have vision correctable to 20/20 with normal depth perception, field of vision, and color vision

-Rockford is the third-largest city in Illinois with a population of over 155,000.7 The current Chief of Police at the Rockford Police Department (RPD) is Chief Daniel G. O’Shea, who oversees the Department’s authorized strength of 302 police officers.7 To become an officer in the Rockford Police Force, applicants must meet state minimums and:
+Rockford is the third-largest city in Illinois with a population of over 155,000.7 The Rockford Police Department (RPD) has around 300 police officers.7 To become an officer in the Rockford Police Force, applicants must meet state minimums and:

 - Be between 21 and 34 years old (there may be exceptions made for US veterans and those with prior law enforcement experience)